RishiShah99/lethe/README.md

 checked, not asserted; the first open Mamba-3 MIMO backward; and an RL loop that grades kernel generation on contract-grounded correctness before it ever rewards speed.

+## Acknowledgements
+Thank you to Google (GCP) and E3A Healthcare for providing the resources to run this project!